dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ## Part 2: Reflection Paragraph

-The most challenging step in creating my Ethernet cable was arranging the wires neatly in the correct T568B order, because keeping the pairs straight, flat, and aligned while preventing them from springing out of place required patience and precision.
+The most challenging step in creating the Ethernet cable was arranging the wires neatly in the correct T568B order, because keeping the pairs straight, flat, and aligned while preventing them from springing out of place required patience and precision.
 Maintaining the correct wire order is critical for network reliability because Ethernet communication depends on specific pins handling transmit and receive signals; even a single misordered wire can cause signal loss, failed connections, or reduced performance.
 This hands-on process directly connects to the Physical Layer (Layer 1) of the OSI Model, which is responsible for transmitting electrical signals through copper wires, and building the cable showed how the physical medium determines whether those signals can travel correctly.
 If a cable were built incorrectly but never tested, a real network could experience intermittent failures, slow speeds, or complete device disconnection, leading to troubleshooting delays and unnecessary equipment replacement.
-Labeling my cable and using professional tools mirrored real-world industry standards, where technicians must ensure accuracy, durability, and traceability of every cable before installation.
+Labeling the cable and using professional tools mirrored real-world industry standards, where technicians must ensure accuracy, durability, and traceability of every cable before installation.
 This process demonstrated how careful construction, proper testing, and clear labeling form the foundation of reliable network infrastructure.

 # Lesson 4 - Network Interface & OSI Layer Lab Report